spectrocloud/librarium/packages/docs/content/12-enterprise-version/03-system-console-dashboard.md

 # Update Management

+Apply Spectro Cloud platform upgrades.
 Upgrades to the Spectro Cloud platform are published to the Spectro Cloud repository and a notification is displayed on the console when new versions are avialble.
 Platform administrators can apply platform upgrades directly from the on-prem system console.

 # Administration